What is Tejas 2026?

 Books will be under 400 pages, easy reads, requiring no more than 10 hours for average reading speed.
 You might want to read the books multiple times.

-Competition time – The team should expect to be booked up most of the weekend when the competition round is held.
+Competition time – The team should expect to be booked for a few hours most weekends during the 4 months of the competition.

-Through the competition season, teammates get together, delight in exchanging narratives they’ve explored, and prepare to demonstrate their unrivaled expertise on these literary works in the upcoming challenge.
+Through the competition season, teammates get together, delight in exchanging narratives they’ve explored, and prepare to demonstrate their unrivalled expertise on these literary works in the upcoming challenge.

 Tejas Awards